aroraanushri/lib-management/README.md

 A simple C-based Library Management System for managing books, users, and book issues/returns.
 Features include:

-Add, delete, and search books
+-Add, delete, and search books
-Add and edit users
+-Add and edit users
-Issue and return books
+-Issue and return books
-Data persistence using binary files
+-Data persistence using binary files

 How to Build